jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

-# SCAndinavian coLLaboration for Olink plasma Protein genetics – INF panel proteins
+# SCALLOP consortium - Analysis plan for INF panel proteins

+***Adapted from CVD analysis plan***

 ## 1. Background

-The SCALLOP consortium was created to work collaboratively on discovery and follow-up of pQTLs for proteins measured using Olink technology.
-A meta-analysis has been conducted on data from participating cohort Olink CVD panel and consequent contributions have been made on Olink INF panel.
-This document therefore follows closely the analysis plan for the analysis while highlighting relevant information which will facilitate the meta-analysis
+The SCAndinavian coLLaboration for Olink plasma Protein genetics (SCALLOP) consortium, https://www.olink.com/scallop/, is a collaborative framework for discovery and follow-up of genetic associations with proteins on the Olink Proteomics platform.
+A meta-analysis has been conducted on data Olink CVD panela from participating cohorts and consequent contributions have been made on Olink INF panel.
+This document therefore follows closely the analysis plan for the analysis, with highlight of relevant information to facilitate the meta-analysis.

 ## 2. Aims

-As with the CVD I meta-analysis, the tasks will include
+As with the CVD meta-analysis, the tasks will include

 * Identification of pQTLs in SCALLOP discovery cohorts
 * Replication of pQTLs in SCALLOP replication cohorts